giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ## 3 Development Flow

-  A development flow based on this docker image would be:
+  A development flow based on this Docker image would be:

 - Code changes.
 - `docker build -t nginx-barrier-page:latest .`
 - `docker run -p 80:80 nginx-barrier-page:latest`
 - Repeat.

 The whole process should be quite fast.
-Building the image, carrying over the source files, replacing the templates and starting Nginx, should be around 1 second.
-You can even have a file watcher monitoring the source file and triggering the docker build and run commands.
-If you're using a native docker you might be able to just mount the source folder if you wish too.
+Building the image, carrying over the source files, replacing the templates and starting Nginx, should take around 1 second.
+You can even have a file watcher monitoring the source file and triggering the Docker build and run commands.
+If you're using native Docker you might be able to just mount the source folder if you wish too.

 ## 4 Example time

 As an example, imagine you have a website that you want to protect with a password screen.
 Lets use `http://www.theuselessweb.com/` as our target website because I've been procrastinating while writing this post.
 However, you want something custom, other than the basic authentication that Nginx can provide.

 We want the user to see a barrier form prompting a token.
 When the user sends the token, we want to validate it against a list of valid tokens.
 If the token is valid, we'll store a domain cookie with the token so that next time, the cookie in the headers is validated instead.
 If the token is found to be invalid in the server side, the user is served the form instead of the website he wishes to see.
+This is a simplified version of the proxy server that went live with Style.com's Beta launch, and that served as inspiration for this blog post.

 ![Barrier Page http flow](assets/img/bits-and-pieces/barrier-page-flow.jpg "Barrier Page http flow")

-Our proxy will have the proxy logic at `/`, meaning that every request that starts with `/` will go trough the respective configuration block.
-Also, the `/auth` endpoind which will handle the token authentication posted by the authentication form at the barrier page.
+Our proxy server will have the proxying logic at `/`.
+The location block `location /` in the Nginx configuration file bellow, means that every request that starts with `/` will go trough the `access_by_lua lualib/main.lua` directive.
+The cookie validation logic will live in this file. `/auth` is the endpoint which will handle the token authentication posted by the authentication form of the barrier page. `/form` is serving the html form and assets of the barrier page.

 ```
+# server.conf

 server {
   listen 80;
   server_name smartproxy;